abcnorio/nspawn-aiml/Readme.md

 To be a little bit more secure, one should work the following way:

-0- Download only established and well-known plugins.
+1. Download only established and well-known plugins.
 Be cautious in case of new plugins, have a direct manual look at the repo from which you intend to install, look for strange things, look into the source code, posts, etc. Read at the usual places like github discussions, reddit, discord, etc. whether any plugins have not a good reputation.
-1- Download ComfyUI plugins manually, not via the ComfyUI-Manager.
+2. Download ComfyUI plugins manually, not via the ComfyUI-Manager.
-2- Check the requirements.txt of the new plugin
+3. Check the requirements.txt of the new plugin
-3- Do a `pip install [...] --dry-run` from within the plugin directory which downloads the stuff but does not install anything.
+4. Do a `pip install [...] --dry-run` from within the plugin directory which downloads the stuff but does not install anything.
 Now scan those new files with a virus scanner, scan the repo python code visually for any strange or binary stuff, etc., and only if that looks ok, install without `--dry-run` switch, and restart comfyui.
-4- Maintain logfiles for each plugins download like
+5. Maintain logfiles for each plugins download like

 ```bash
 pip install -r requirements.txt --dry-run 2>&1 | tee ~/$PLUGINNAME.log
 ```

-Do all that from *within* the pyenv/ conda environment from within the container.
+Do all that from *within* the `pyenv`/ `conda` environment inside the container.

-As long as the ComfyUI-Manager does not integrate some `pip install [...] --dry-run` routine, it lacks certain security features.
+As long as the ComfyUI-Manager does not integrate some `pip install [...] --dry-run` routine with a switch for those who want to use it or not, it lacks certain security features.
 After a `--dry-run` you can run a virus scanner or whatever on it bevor actually doing anything.
-Be aware where stuff is downloaded ie. pyenv/ conda environment folder, ComfyUI folder, etc. Whether the ComfyUI-Manager gets some function on this subject is not clear.
+Be aware where exactly stuff is downloaded into a `pyenv`/ `conda` environment folder, ComfyUI folder, etc. Whether the ComfyUI-Manager gets some function on this subject is not clear.
 Many users may find the procedure outlined above complicated, disturbing, inhibiting, or just stealing their time.
 So a switch to allow for dry-runs or not is recommended.
 Good would be the option to scan those folders with an external virus scanner engine like clamav or whatever one uses.
-Same true to use rootkit detectors.
+Same true to enable the (half-)automatic use of rootkit detectors.
 But even using hashes etc. is not enough if a repo is compromised right from the beginning by the people who run it.

+> [!WARNING]
-In the end one is self-responsible at every step, and one should not outsource common sense to software.
+> In the end one is self-responsible at every step, and one should not outsource common sense to software.
 This does not mean one cannot be infected, and for such a case the container should provide a basic protection.
 That means within the container no personal data etc. should be ever stored.
-The container with proper iptables rules (check that manually whether it works!) should be restricted and it should not be possible to reach the LAN.
+The container with proper `iptables` rules (check that manually whether it works!) should be restricted and it should not be possible to reach the LAN.

 ### Further tutorials on systemd-nspawn

-The following tutorials are good starting points to understand nspawn a little bit better, and it covers scenarios not touched by the tutorial.
+The following tutorials are a good starting point to understand `nspawn` a little bit better, and it covers scenarios not touched by the tutorial.
 Most are focused on Debian/ Ubuntu/ Arch/ Fedora Linux based distributions.
 The following links all lead to external resources (checked 2024-08-29).

 - [Debian nspawn](https://wiki.debian.org/nspawn)
 - [nspawn](https://wiki.arcoslab.org/tutorials/tutorials/systemd-nspawn)